 How to find the firmware mode

-When the installation starts, if the PC is booted to the wrong mode, Windows installation will fail.
+When the installation starts, if the PC is booted to the wrong mode, the Windows installation will fail.
 To fix this, restart the PC.
 And choose the right firmware mode.

 You can use the command-